 However, the only thing I needed to do was to cuddle her.
 At the same time, I gently said that it hurt me.
 She understood that I did not like it the next day, after my second reaction.

 It’s best to avoid shouting, hitting, or losing your temper with your cat.
 She will not understand, and you may end up with a frightened, nervous, and insecure kitten, instead.

 2. Have patience

 Patience is crucial when you want to teach your kitten something.
-Try to be consistent each time and react the same way to kitty’s repeated bad behavior.
+Try to be consistent each time and react the same way to your kitty’s repeated bad behaviour.
 If you change up your reaction to her biting habit, she will struggle to associate your responses to her actions.

 If attention is what she seeks, then you may see other behaviours to try to encourage physical playtime, like scratching and pouncing, standing up on her hind legs to paw at you, or becoming very vocal.
 It's up to you to decide which behaviours are acceptable behaviour, but using the same tricks and patience can be effective for correcting most annoying kitten behaviours.

 Since cats respond better to positive reactions, you should find a way to praise and reward her when she behaves appropriately with some treats or a fun toy.